metal-toolbox/hollow-serverservice/README.md

 ## Quickstart to running locally

+### Install cockroachdb

+The cockroachdb client is required to create and drop the test database.

+Follow the instructions to install the cockroachdb dependency https://www.cockroachlabs.com/docs/stable/install-cockroachdb.html

 ### Running server service

 To run the server service locally you can bring it up with docker-compose.
 This will run with released images from the hollow container registry.